IEvangelist/aspnetcore-workshop/content/5-dependency-injection/examples/_index.md

 ## <i class="fas fa-highlighter"></i> Examples

-In the root of the project, create the following folders:
+In the root of the project, add the following folders:

  - Abstractions
  - Enums
  - Models
  - Services

+At this point we'll add the models and enums to the folders.
+Then later we'll walk through the process of adding abstractions and corresponding implementations.
 In the _Enums_ folder add a new `enum` file named `Sex.cs`.

 ```csharp
 namespace AspNet.Essentials.Workshop.Enums